AnniePawl/Polls-Redux/anna_poll_app/notes/commands.md

 6. Creates tables in database
 - `$python manage.py migrate`

+7. Includ app in project by refererncing config class in INSTALLED_APP setting
+- `$python3 manage.py makemigrations polls(app)`

+- `python manage.py check` checks for any problems in project without making migrations or touching db

+- `$ python manage.py sqlmigrate polls 0001`
+- ^ What does this do?

 ### Migrate
 Looks a installed_apps settings and creates any necessary database tables according to database migration.
-Migrations are entirely derived from models
+Migrations are entirely derived from models.
+Migrations are how Django stores changes to your models and that you'd like changes stored as a migration

 ### Projects vs Apps
 **Project:** Collection of configuration and apps for a particular website.
 Can contain multiple apps. <br>